-Philadelphia Housing Authority ("PHA") is the local housing authority established under Pennsylvania law to provide public housing and related services for the City of Philadelphia.
+Philadelphia Housing Authority ("PHA" or the "Authority") is the local housing authority established under Pennsylvania law to provide public housing and related services for the City of Philadelphia.
 PHA receives subsidies primarily for public housing operations, modernization and rental assistance programs from the federal government.
 The U.S. Department of Housing and Urban Development (HUD) is the federal oversight entity for all public housing authorities and has the responsibility of allocating federal subsidies to housing authorities, including PHA.
-PHA owns and/or operates more than 12,800 family and elderly units in 78 developments and/or Asset Management Projects ("AMPs") and administers approximately 19,000 housing choice vouchers.
+PHA owns and/or operates more than 12,800 family and elderly units in more than 80 developments and/or Asset Management Projects ("AMPs") and administers almost 19,000 housing choice vouchers.